vision4robotics/SiameseTracking4UAV/README.md

 # [SiameseTracking4UAV]
 # Siamese Object Tracking for Unmanned Aerial Vehicle: A Review and Comprehensive Analysis

-### Changhong Fu, Kunhan Lu, Guangze Zheng, Junjie Ye, Ziang Cao, and Bowen Li
+### Changhong Fu, Kunhan Lu, Guangze Zheng, Junjie Ye, Ziang Cao, Bowen Li, and Geng Lu

 This code library gives our experimental results and most of the publicly available Siamese trackers.